Ruby Sahota’s Powerful Speech on Nakba’s 75th Anniversary!

 Courtesy: Instagram

-Sahota’s speech was a strong statement in the Canadian parliament for the acknowledgments and commemorations of the Nakba incident and it’s effects continuing till today.
+Sahotaโ€™s speech was a strong statement in the Canadian parliament for the acknowledgments and commemorations of the Nakba incident, and its effects continuing till today.

 The Nakba: Historical Context

-He was an influential and prominent Scholar Historian, describing it as a catastrophic event in Palestine’s history and culture.
+Syrian historian Constantine Zureik coined the term Nakba.
+He was an influential and prominent scholar and historian, describing it as a catastrophic event in Palestineโ€™s history and culture.

-The Nakba or catastrophe holds immense significance in Palestinian cultural history and self-being.
+The Nakba, or catastrophe, holds immense significance in Palestinian cultural history and self-being.

 Moreover, the Nakba marked their struggle towards their liberation and the grief of losing their homeland to dreadful Israeli forces.

+Many consider the Nakba as an accidental event in the war.
 However, it has been proved it was a deliberate move by the Zionist command to cleanse the land and deficient the Palestinian Population.

 This cruel also urge for maximum control was conquered by killing or expelling Palestinian inhabitants from their villages and turning them into refugees overnight.

-Such massacres occurred all across the land mass including Tantura, Lydda, Ramle, Al-Saliha, Eilabun, Safsaf, and Kafr Qasim.
+Such massacres occurred all across the land mass, including Tantura, Lydda, Ramle, Al-Saliha, Eilabun, Safsaf, and Kafr Qasim.

 The Nakba: Effects in Present Day